The Sacred Forest of Kpassè

 1. Legba: The Guardian of the Gate

 At the entrance sits Legba.
 He is the most misunderstood deity in Vodun.
 To the uninitiated, his phallic representations may seem crude, but in the cosmos of Ouidah, Legba is the Master of the Crossroads.
-He holds the keys to all gates—physical and spiritual.
+He holds the keys to all gates — physical and spiritual.
 Nothing happens without his permission.
 He is the linguist who translates the prayers of humans into the language of the gods.
 In the forest, his altar is the first you meet, and the last you leave.

 2. Hevioso: The Justice of the Sky

 Represented by a ram carrying a double-headed axe, Hevioso is the god of thunder and lightning.
 He is the divine judge.
-If a person is struck by lightning in Ouidah, it is not seen as an accident; it is seen as Hevioso's verdict on a life lived unjustly.
+If a person is struck by lightning in Ouidah, it is not seen as an accident; it is Hevioso's verdict on a life lived unjustly.
 His presence in the forest is heavy and masculine, associated with the purging of evil and the return of moral order.

 3. Sakpata: The Earth and the Flesh